Buy Now! "200 Nature Hot Spots in Alberta" - Published June 2022

 The winter hike to the hoodoos does not get you as close as you might like to be

-Johnston Canyon and the Inkpots winter hike
+4. Johnston Canyon and the Inkpots – one of the top winter hikes in Banff

 Distance: 1.2 km one way to the lower falls + 50 m elevation gain; 2.5 km one way to the upper falls + 120 m elevation gain and 5.7 km one way to the Ink Pots with 330 m elevation gain